 - Allergic Reactions: Symptoms can include rash, itching, swelling, and difficulty breathing.

 - Thyroid Tumors: In animal studies, Ozempic has been associated with an increased risk of thyroid tumors, including medullary thyroid carcinoma.
-However, it is not yet clear whether this risk applies to humans.
+Even so, it is not yet clear whether this risk applies to humans.

 Data on Ozempic and Breastfeeding